 Our research focuses on the chemical transformations and physical fluxes of naturally-occurring particles in the ocean, with an emphasis on rapid processes that alter these particles as they cross major earth system boundaries—e.g., into the ocean across coastlines, downward from the sunlit surface ocean through the “twilight zone”, and upward from the bottom through sediment resuspension, or through hydrothermal vents into cold, deep waters.

 Current projects (below) focus mainly on the ocean’s biological carbon pump which transfers organic carbon from the sunlit surface ocean into the interior.
-Other current interests include modeling photochemical losses of heterogeneous organic matter from dynamic environments, development of new methods for autonomous, in situ measurements of organic carbon pools, and understanding the controls on particle sinking speed in the ocean.
+Other current interests include development of new methods for autonomous, in situ measurements of organic carbon pools, validation of ocean carbon dioxide removal methods, understanding the controls on particle sinking speed in the ocean, and modeling photochemical losses of heterogeneous organic matter from dynamic environments.

 Spring Bloom and Carbon Export in the North Atlantic

 With collaborators at MBARI and WHOI and support from NSF, we are using profiling floats equipped with biogeochemical sensors to investigate the timing, magnitude, and associated carbon export from the spring bloom in the North Atlantic Ocean.

 Do biological particles scavenge and remove microplastic fibers from the ocean?

 What happens to plastic waste after it gets into the ocean?Evidence shows that it gets broken down into smaller and smaller pieces (“microplastics”).
 With support from the University of Maine MARINE Initiative, we are investigating whether sinking aggregates of organic detritus might carry microplastics down into deeper water, affecting the fate of plastic waste in the ocean.

 Graduate Student, MS Oceanography